RogueRope/SurvivalGuide/play.md

 Everybody started from zero, and we're always interested in learning to know new people.

 ## Other play
-Other play is welcome, wips, chains, ductape, blood, fire.
+* Other play is welcome: wips, canes, chains, ductape, blood, fire.

-We're not afraid of nudety or sex, the plan is to improvise a dark room as well.
+* We're not afraid of nudity or sex, the plan is to improvise a dark room as well.

-Golden showers and scat are hard to do in a 'clean' way at the camp, so we'll draw the line there.
+* Golden showers and scat are hard to do in a 'clean' way at the camp, so we'll need to draw the line there.